Iran tests new medium-range missile, defying US warnings

 State television carried footage of the launch of the Khoramshahr missile, which was first displayed at a high-profile military parade in Tehran on Friday.

-It also carried in-flight video from the nose cone of the missile, which has a range of 2,000 kilometres (1,250 miles) and can carry multiple warheads.
+It also carried in-flight video from the nose cone of the missile, which has a range of 2,000 kilometres and can carry multiple warheads.

-"As long as some speak in the language of threats, the strengthening of the country´s defence capabilities will continue and Iran will not seek permission from any country for producing various kinds of the missile," Defence Minister Amir Hatami said in a statement.
+"As long as some speak in the language of threats, the strengthening of the country’s defence capabilities will continue and Iran will not seek permission from any country for producing various kinds of missile," Defence Minister Amir Hatami said in a statement.

 The test comes at the end of a heated week of diplomacy at the UN General Assembly in New York, where US President Donald Trump again accused Iran of destabilising the Middle East, calling it a "rogue state whose chief exports are violence, bloodshed and chaos".